Board of Directors

 Mr. Phillips joined AKC as an officer in May 2020 being appointed CFO.
 He has over 30 years of experience in Finance and Asset Management from public accounting and C-suite positions at exempt organizations.
 Ted serves as a member/presenter of the New York State CPA Society on the Not for Profit and Cybersecurity Committees.

-Thomas Powers – Term: One year
+Thomas Powers – Class of 2026

 Thomas is a second-generation dog fancier and has participated in the sport as a breeder, club president, show chair and delegate.
 He has also served on the AKC Board’s Constitution and Bylaws Committee and currently sits on the Southwest Trial Board as Chairman.
 Thomas breeds and exhibits Irish Wolfhounds with his wife and has also exhibited and finished a number of Dachshunds, Beagles, Mastiffs and Harriers including the number one Harrier in 1990, Ch.
 Powerscourt Patience DeAmo.
 Professionally, Mr. Powers has practiced law in California for 35 years, with clients including major Fortune 500 companies.
 He has also owned and operated a chain of dry cleaners, a chain of retail pet supply stores and a veterinary hospital.

-Vanessa Skou – Term: One year
+Vanessa Skou – Class of 2026

 Vanessa is the American Kennel Club (AKC) Executive, Breeder Development and joined the AKC over 12 years ago.
 During her time at AKC Vanessa has been the Program Manager for the Retail Program, Special Projects Manager and responsible for new project development as an Internal Consultant within AKC.
 A third-generation breeder, Vanessa came to the USA from New Zealand as a teenager to learn about the profession of dog show handling.
 Graduating from college with a B.S. in Marketing and a B.S. in Studio Art, Vanessa worked with dogs during this time afterwards becoming a professional dog handler specializing in hard-coated breeds.